bendqh1/drupal/language/show_webpage_by_its_language.md

+## Question

-Drupal 11 website in Hebrew (RTL) with Olivero as the main theme and no contribution moduloes and no code customizations.
+### Drupal 11 website in Hebrew (RTL) with Olivero as the main theme and no contribution moduloes and no code customizations.

 * Olivero supports both Hebrew and Enlgish (both RTL and LTR).
 * English is already enabled for the website alongside Hebrew.